Your Product Analysis:

 Special Considerations

-Adding oil, wetting agent or other surfactant to the spray may be used to increase effectiveness on weeds, but doing so may reduce selectivity to turf resulting in turf damage.
+Adding oil, a wetting agent, or another surfactant to the spray may increase its effectiveness against weeds, but doing so may reduce selectivity for turf, resulting in turf damage.

 Do not exceed specified dosages for any area.
 Be particularly careful within the drip line of trees or other ornamental species.
 Do not apply to newly seeded grasses until well established.